octaos/php-integration/index.md

 ...
 ```

-The final doRequest() returns either a CloseOrderResult or an AnnulTransactionResponse:

 See <a href="http://sveawebpay.github.io/php-integration/api/classes/Svea.CancelOrderBuilder.html" target="_blank">CancelOrderBuilder</a> class for methods used to build the order object and select the order type to cancel.

 See <a href="http://sveawebpay.github.io/php-integration/api/classes/Svea.WebService.CloseOrderResult.html" target="_blank">CloseOrderResult</a> for invoice and payment plan orders response.